plone/Installers-UnifiedInstaller/README.txt

 The "sudo" utility is required for a root install.
 This security utility is included with most recent Unix workalikes and is easily installed on other systems.
 On BSD-heritage systems, this in the security directory of the ports collection.

+Note that the installation package must be unpacked in a directory that is world-accessible.
+This is because the installer drops permissions part way through the install.
+All installer components need to be accessible to the plone_buildout user.

 For a non-super-user (rootless) installation
 --------------------------------------------